debabratapruseth/AI-agent-with-LLM-and-SQL/README.md

 By completing this project, you will:

-Understand how natural language can be transformed into structured queries
+- Understand how natural language can be transformed into structured queries

-Learn the basics of database schemas and SELECT statements
+- Learn the basics of database schemas and SELECT statements

-Explore OpenAI API integration using Python and HTTP requests
+- Explore OpenAI API integration using Python and HTTP requests

-Practice safe SQL execution with validation logic
+- Practice safe SQL execution with validation logic

-Build their confidence in AI-assisted data tools
+- Build their confidence in AI-assisted data tools

-Understand the architecture of AI-powered enterprise dashboards
+- Understand the architecture of AI-powered enterprise dashboards

 ---

 # Technologies Used

-Component	Tool
+Component >> Tool:

-LLM	OpenAI GPT-4 (via API)
+- LLM	OpenAI >> GPT-4 (via API)

-Database	SQLite (can upgrade to PostgreSQL/MySQL)
+- Database >>	SQLite (can upgrade to PostgreSQL/MySQL)

-HTTP Requests	requests
+- HTTP Requests >>	requests

-Security	Read-only SQL validation
+- Security >>	Read-only SQL validation

-Deployment	Google Colab
+- Deployment >>	Google Colab

 ---